guido-visser/vMix-M5Stick-Tally-Light/README.md

 -   🚀 Multi input support
 -	🚀 Automatic wifi scanning to easily select your wifi network
 -	🚀 Set an interval to automatically reconnect to vMix after the interval has passed
+-	🚀 Option to just show the LIVE state and ignore the PRE and SAFE states
+-	🚀 Option to show the tally number instead of the SAFE, PRE and LIVE texts

 ---

+## FAQ

+**Q: Does this work with ATEM, TriCaster, OBS Studio and others?**
+A: Yes, however [Tally Arbiter](https://github.com/josephdadams/TallyArbiter) is required for this functionality.
+The plan is to integrate seemless with TA.
+Stay tuned for updates.

 ## Getting started: Uploading the code to the stick